Khosi Ngema

 Khosi Ngema (born 2 November 1999) is a South African actress and singer-songwriter.
-She is best known for her lead role as Fikile Bhele in the Netflix drama series, Blood & Water.
+She is best known for her lead role as Fikile Bhele in the Netflix drama series Blood & Water.

 Early life

 Ngema was born on 2 November 1999, in Johannesburg, South Africa.
 She is the daughter of Mangaliso Ngema, who is an actor, and Busisiwe Ngema.
 Before she began acting professionally, she took dramatic arts in high school and wrote and acted in a few short films and she started writing songs when she was 15.

 Career

-Ngema began her career in the film industry in 2020 with the role of Fikile Bhele in the series "Blood & Water.’’
-Through the show, she met and became close with Ama Qamata.
+Ngema began her career in the film industry in 2020 with the role of Fikile Bhele in the series Blood & Water.
+Through the show, she met and became close with co-star Ama Qamata.

-In 2021, she went into business with the launch of her jewelry collection, in partnership with Grace The Brand.
+In 2021, Ngema went into business with the launch of her jewelry collection, in partnership with Grace The Brand.

-In April of 2024, she released her debut single "Why.
+In April 2024, she released her debut single "Why".